electricintel/audio-to-text-/README.md

 when finished recording to speech, turn off the microphone button and copy the text to a document editor and save it.<br>

 *This is not perfect.
 The transcription will most likely need to be edited.<br><br>
+** Found https://www.downsub.com on the internet.
+Works great for sites that already have cc or closed caption built in

 video instructions on the internet:<br>